shirleyahn/we_analysis_scripts/README.md

 of your currently running WE simulation (useful tip: periodically make copies of west.h5 in case the main one gets ruined)
 - autocorrelation_function.py: calculates the autocorrelation of /
-the property of interest, such as arrivals from state A to state B. the confidence interval is generated using a Monte Carlo bootstrapping strategy where a boostrap consists of 1000 randomly drawn datasets (with replacement) (autocorrelation_function.txt). this can be used, for instance, to see where the first point of the autocorrelation fails within the confidence interval (printed from the script) and can be used to calculate the correlation time.
+the property of interest, such as arrivals from state A to state B (arrivals.txt). the confidence interval is generated using a Monte Carlo bootstrapping strategy where a boostrap consists of 1000 randomly drawn datasets (with replacement) (printed from script). this can be used, for instance, to see where the first point of the autocorrelation (autocorrelation_function.txt) falls within the confidence interval and can be used to calculate the correlation time.
 - contact_freq folder: includes scripts that extract salt bridges / hydrogen bonds that have lengths less than 3.5 angstroms (get_target_trajs.py and note that this particular salt bridge /